RankFeat&RankWeight: Rank-1 Feature/Weight Removal for Out-of-distribution Detection: Experimental Results

 \textbf{Baselines.} We compare our method with $6$ recent \emph{post hoc} OOD detection methods, namely \texttt{MSP}~\cite{hendrycks2016baseline}, \texttt{ODIN}~\cite{liang2017enhancing}, \texttt{Energy}~\cite{liu2020energy}, \texttt{Mahalanobis}~\cite{lee2018simple}, \texttt{GradNorm}~\cite{huang2021importance}, and \texttt{ReAct}~\cite{sun2021react}.
 Also, we show that the two recent activation-shaping based approaches, \emph{i.e.,} \texttt{ASH}~\cite{djurisic2023extremely} and \texttt{VRA}~\cite{xu2023vra}, can be further boosted by our \texttt{RankWeight}.
 The detailed illustration and settings are kindly referred to Sec.
 B of the Supplementary Material.

 \textbf{Architectures.} In line with~\cite{huang2021importance}, the main evaluation is done using Google BiT-S model~\cite{kolesnikov2020big} pretrained on ImageNet-1k with ResNetv2-101~\cite{he2016identity}.
 We also evaluate the performance on SqueezeNet~\cite{iandola2016squeezenet}, an alternative tiny architecture suitable for mobile devices, and on T2T-ViT-24~\cite{yuan2021tokens}, a tokens-to-tokens vision transformer that has impressive performance when trained from scratch.
+We also benchmark our method on two other popular transformer architectures, \emph{i.e.,} Vision Transformers (ViTs)~\cite{dosovitskiy2020vit} and SwinTransformer~\cite{liu2021Swin}.

 \textbf{Implementation Details.} At the inference stage, all the images are resized to $480{\times}480$ for ResNetv2-101~\cite{he2016identity} and SqueezeNet~\cite{iandola2016squeezenet}.
 The source codes are implemented with \texttt{Pytorch 1.10.1}, and all experiments are run on a single NVIDIA Quadro RTX 6000 GPU.